zng-ui/zng/TODO/Optimizations.md

 # Inspector

-* Icon example changing the icon font, deinit + instantiate + init~>render all icon buttons:
+* Icon example changing the icon font, time to `on_info_init` in all icon buttons:
+  - debug (default) changes in 5s.
-  - debug + "inspector" (default) changes in 18s!
+  - debug + trace (default) changes in 11s.
+  - release-lto + "inspector" changes in 850ms.
-  - release-lto + "inspector" changes in 4s!
+  - release-lto + "inspector" + trace changes in 1.9s.
-  - release-lto + "dyn_widget" (default) changes in 320ms.
+  - release-lto + "dyn_widget" (default) changes in 180ms.
-  - release-lto + "dyn_node" changes in 525ms.
+  - release-lto + "dyn_node" changes in 181ms.

 This is are some rough timings, done while some other stuff was happening, but they indicate that the "inspector" nodes are pretty slow.